 Yet if I decided today that I wanted to go hunt one of those, I would have no idea where to go, what type of equipment to bring, what type of things to wear, or any of that stuff.
 So a hunting excursion would be a combination of optional equipment rentals, itineraries along with locations, and if possible, buggies for wheelers, or other means to access the deep woods if needed.
 I could see a smooth operating business with a few tour guides on staff and the ability to manage them with a simple software and booking system.

 Everybody loves jetskis.
 And for those who haven’t tried it yet, are usually interested in learning.
 Jet skis are a great rental idea, because they are super easy to use which means anybody can rent it and have a great time.
 As you know jet skis are the perfect mix of power, water, sun, and breeze.
-And as a rental business, they are a great mix of more affordable watercraft, with low maintenance, and lots of happy customers.
+And as a rental business, they are a great mix of more affordable watercraft, a great one to add to the list of low maintenance rental business ideas, and would output lots of happy customers.

 Of course setting up a jetski rental business, comes with some obvious costs, but similar to others, you will likely find used equipment that you can purchase for half the price of new, and rent that out until you build enough revenue to get some thing in better shape.
 No office needed.
 But a trailer, a place to launch, and a place to store the jetski; and you’re off to the races.